 It’s amazing to Richard and me the wild stories non-profit leaders and fundraisers make up in their heads about why donors aren’t giving.
 It’s like you’re trying to develop excuses not to go out and fundraise… and you’re a fundraiser!

 I’ve been in fundraising over 30 years.
 For eight years I worked as a development director for a couple of small non-profits, and for 12 years I worked in a large agency serving non-profits where I helped develop strategies for large non-profit’s direct-response programs.
-And, over the last 12 years, I’ve worked with Richard and our team at Veritus helping develop mid, major and planned giving programs for non-profits.
+And, over the last 12 years, I’ve worked with Richard and our team at Veritus helping develop mid-level, major gifts, and planned giving programs for non-profits.

 I gave you that little bio to let you know I’ve experienced and created strategy for the entire donor pipeline, and I’ve seen it all, been through some terrible disasters in the world, and witnessed some amazing giving in response to them.